Now enrolling for 2025-26!

 Over 10 months, we’ll use these texts to support our dialogue and find meaningful connections between theory and our leadership practices.

-In addition, we’ll have access to all of the resources that are growing in the Studio for Playful Inquiry.
-A sampling of topics (we call them Through Lines) we’ll explore in 2024-25 includes curiosity, imagination, abundance, resilience, plurality, refuge, and moving beyond the binary.
+In addition, we’ll have access to all of the resources that are growing in The Studio for Playful Inquiry.
+A small sampling of topics (we call them Through Lines) we’ve explored includes curiosity, imagination, abundance, resilience, plurality, refuge, story, care, and dialogue.

 Details

-• We’ll create a private, dedicated space inside the Studio for Playful Inquiry for ongoing connection and building relationship.
+• We’ll create a private, dedicated space inside the Studio for Playful Inquiry for ongoing connection and building relationship with all of the Leading Playful Inquiry program participants.

-• The cost for the inaugural program is US$2500.
-Continuing cohort membership will be sustained at this price.
-Payment plans are available.
+• The fee for the program is US$2500.
+Payment plans are available with 3% fee increase.

-• If there is strong interest, we may add an in-person retreat during July or August of 2025.
-All information about that possibility, costs, logistics, etc… are TBA.
-(We think that would be FUN!)
+• If there is strong interest, we will add an optional in-person retreat during July 2026.
+All information about that possibility, costs, logistics, etc., are to be determined.
+(This year’s cohort is meeting in Cannon Beach, Oregon in July!)

 As participants, we expect results like these: